viky-ai/website/doc/tutorials/getting-started-part-4/index.md

 ![Interpretation form screenshot](img/06_integration.png "New interpretation which recognize additional info")

-You can now validate your work by checking the agent's behavior using the console.
+You can now validate your work by checking the agent's behavior using the console. :tada:

 ![test_expression](img/07_done.png "Well done!")